Part 2

 • Duct Tape for temporary repairs to broken zips and split poles

-• A small Penknife, Scissors or a Multi-Purpose Camping Tool
+• A pair of scissors or a Multi-Purpose Camping Tool

 • A Collapsible Water Carrier so you don't have to queue at the sinks for a wash and to brush your teeth each morning.